Trustpoint-Project/trustpoint/README.md

-To keep this README as short as possible but still as informative as possible, we will state the requirements defined in the [Test Plan](https://trustpoint.readthedocs.io/en/latest/test_plan/test_plan.html), state the header and if the [pyhon behave](https://behave.readthedocs.io/en/latest/) tests are passing or failing.
+To keep this README as short as possible but still as informative as possible, we will state the requirements defined in the [Test Plan](https://trustpoint.readthedocs.io/en/latest/test_plan/test_plan.html), state the header and if the [python behave](https://behave.readthedocs.io/en/latest/) tests are passing or failing.

 | Requirement | Title                                         | Status of the behave test                                                                                                                                                                                   |
 |-------------|-----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|